privacybydesign/irma-documentation/docs/irma-frontend.md

 const IrmaClient = require('@privacybydesign/irma-client');
 ```

 Then we can instantiate IRMA core.
-Lets assume we already have an endpoint `/get-irma-session`
+Let's assume we already have an endpoint `/get-irma-session`
 in our backend that starts a relevant IRMA session at the [`irma server`](irma-server.md).
-Lets say the endpoint
+Let's say the endpoint
 returns a single session package (in JSON) without any backend token.
 ```javascript
 const irma = new IrmaCore({